CMPS-2200/assignment-01-template/assignment-01.md

 ```
 E.g., `longest_run([2,12,12,8,12,12,12,0,12,1], 12) == 3`

   - 3a.
 First, implement an iterative, sequential version of `longest_run` in `main.py`.
+(8 pts)

   - 3b.
 What is the Work and Span of this implementation?
+(4 pts)

       **Enter answers in `answers.md`**

 .
 .
 .
 .
 .
 .
 .
 .
 .

   - 3c.
 Next, implement a `longest_run_recursive`, a recursive, divide and conquer implementation.
 This is analogous to our implementation of `sum_list_recursive`.
 To do so, you will need to think about how to combine partial solutions from each recursive call.
 Make use of the provided class `Result`.
+(8 pts)

   - 3d.
 What is the Work and Span of this recursive algorithm?
+(4 pts)

       **Enter answers in `answers.md`**
 .
 .
 .